wix-incubator/wixmedia-python/images.md

 **Progressive**

-When adding the "Progressive" option, the image would display asyncronically, pixel row by pixel row, instead of waiting for all the data to load and only then display it.
+When adding the "Progressive" option, the image would be displayed and loaded progressively, (instead of being desplayed only after it's fully loaded).

 ```python
 image.progressive()